edk2-docs/edk-ii-package-maintainer-guidelines/edk2_inf_files.md

 have been made to the module.
 This value may also be used by design rule checking tools.

+The UDP spec defines rules for tools to use this value when installing a UEFI Distribution Package.

 For example, EDK II's UEFI Packaging Tool, UEFIPT, provided with the EDK II BaseTools, uses this value during UDP creation.
 During installation, UEFIPT uses this value (along with the VERSION_STRING value) to follow dependency